claudineyns/certauth-public/README.md

 curl -v --cert-type P12 --cert client-bundle.p12:password https://mtls.certauth.dev
 ```

+## 🔐 Trusted CAs & Roots

+This service validates client certificates against the **standard Mozilla CA Certificate Store** (commonly used by Linux distributions and browsers).

+- **Public CAs:** Certificates issued by recognized public CAs (e.g., DigiCert, Let's Encrypt, GlobalSign) are accepted.
+- **Self-Signed / Private CAs:** Currently, self-signed certificates or private corporate roots are **not trusted** and will result in a `403 Forbidden` response.

+## 📡 Protocol Support

+To ensure modern security standards, the service supports:
+- **TLS 1.3** (Recommended)
+- **TLS 1.2**

+Legacy protocols (TLS 1.0, 1.1) and weak cipher suites are disabled.

+## ⚖️ Fair Use Policy

+This API is provided as a free public utility.
+- Please be mindful of resource usage.
+- Heavy automated scanning or integration into high-frequency CI/CD pipelines is discouraged and may be subject to rate limiting.

+## 🔒 Privacy & Security

+We take security seriously.
+Please note the following regarding your usage of this service:

+- **Stateless Operation:** This service is entirely stateless.
+We do not store, log, or cache any certificate data presented during the request.
+The validation is performed in memory, and the results are discarded immediately after the response is sent.
+- **Private Keys:** Following standard mTLS protocol, **your private key is never transmitted to the server**.
+It remains securely on your client machine.
+The server only receives and validates your public certificate chain.
+- **Usage:** This tool is intended for development, debugging, and testing purposes only.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details